-To date, there has not been a material impact as a result of Covid-19 on our financial statement.
-The Company continues to process above average equity and fixed income trades for our clients that operate in the financial services industry, many of whom themselves have experienced significant levels of trading activity from market volatility caused by the Covid-19 pandemic, and our mutual fund processing business remains strong.
-Further, we have not experienced any significant supply-chain issues as our critical vendors have also remained operational and continue to meet their ongoing service level requirements.
-We continue to actively engage with our clients to assist with their service demands, including our clients' needs for any supplemental operational services and/or changes to existing service requirements in response to the Covid-19 pandemic.
+For the six months ended December 31, 2022, there has not been a material impact as a result of Covid-19 on the financial statement.
+Further, we have not experienced any significant supply-chain issues as our critical vendors have also remained operational and continue to meet their on-going service level requirements.
+We continue to engage with our clients to assist with their service demands, including our clients' needs for any supplemental operational services and/or changes to existing service requirements in response to the Covid-19 pandemic.